-Section \ref{section2} introduces some basic notations used throughout this paper, as well as definitions of Moore matrices and partial cyclic codes.
-Section \ref{section3} presents two hard problems in coding theory and some attacks on them that will be useful to estimate the security level of our proposal.
-In Section \ref{section4}, we will introduce the concept of semilinear transformations, and investigate some of their algebraic properties.
-Section \ref{section5} is devoted to the description of our new proposal and some notes on the choice of secret keys, then we present the security analysis of our proposal in Section \ref{section6}.
-After that, we give some suggested parameters for different security levels and make a comparison on public-key size with some other code-based cryptosystems in Section \ref{section7}.
-And we will make a few concluding remarks in Section \ref{section8}.
+Section \ref{section2} introduces basic notations used throughout this paper, as well as the definition of Gabidulin codes and partial cyclic codes.
+Section \ref{section3} presents two hard problems in coding theory and two types of attacks on them that will be useful to estimate the practical security of our proposal.
+In Section \ref{section4}, we introduce the concept of semilinear transformations, and investigate their algebraic properties when acting on linear codes.
+Section \ref{section5} is devoted to the description of our new proposal and some notes on the choice of private keys, then we present the security analysis of our proposal in Section \ref{section6}.
+After that, we suggest parameters for different security levels and make a comparison on public key size with other code-based cryptosystems in Section \ref{section7}.
+A few concluding remarks will be presented in Section \ref{section8}.